DfX-NYUAD/Corblivar/README.md

 Note that for generation of plotted data, one has to call the script exp/gp.sh afterwards in the related working directory.

+### 5) Optional: Running Correlation_TSC, Postprocessing_TSC, and Variation_TSC after running Corblivar
+** see exp/*TSC.sh or directly start the above binaries after running Corblivar**

+A new feature introduced in v1.5.0 regards the analysis and optimization (i.e., reduction) of the thermal side-channel (TSC).
+This feature serves to dissolve the correlation between power and thermal maps.
+It is implemented in Corblivar itself and in the three auxiliary binaries.
+All auxilarly binaries should be run on a previously obtained solution which may or may not have been optimized with respect to thermal leakage; see the sections on "thermal-related leakage mitigation" in the experimental configuration files.

+Variation_TSC: initialy, this binary reads in a Corblivar solution.
+Then, it **iteratively samples** all the blocks' power densities as Gaussian distribution, calls HotSpot for detailed thermal analysis, reads in the results, and computes the Pearson correlation between the power and temperature values over all dies.
+Finally, the average correlation values over all sampling iterations are reported.

+Postprocessing_TSC: initialy, this binary reads in a Corblivar solution.
+Then, it **iteratively samples** all the blocks' power densities as Gaussian distribution, calls HotSpot for detailed thermal analysis, reads in the results, and computes the Pearson correlation between the power and temperature values over all dies.
+Next, the average correlation values over all sampling iterations are reported.
+Based on these results, additional TSVs are inserted in a post-processing fashion, to locally reduce correlation.
+TSV are inserted for those locations where the average correlation was the highest (with some threshold) over the previous sampling run.
+Then, **the sampling process is repeated**.
+Overall, this two-fold sampling and post-processing loop is repeated until no further reduction in the average correlation can be achieved.

+Correlation_TSC: this binary simply reads in a Corblivar solution and the related HotSpot results, and it calculates the Pearson correlation (over all power and temperature values) and the spatial entropies (over the power maps) for all dies.

+The configuration files are currently only provided for 2 dies; see exp/configs/2dies/TSC

+The parameters to run the above binaries are the same as with the main Corblivar binary; see exp/*TSC.sh

 # Comments
 **The further comments elaborate on the folders and scripts of Corblivar**